 Within each variety of grape, there are even more unique identifiers, or personalities, called “clones.”
 Each clone imparts unique flavor and aroma characteristics.
 Westmount makes wine from Pinot Noir clones 23, 113, 115, 777, and Pinot Gris clones 3, 146, and 152.

-The Westmount winemaking philosophy is to maintain the personality of the vineyard while allowing the grapes to develop into the wine they were meant to be.” – Anne Sery
+The Westmount winemaking philosophy is to maintain the personality of the vineyard while allowing the grapes to develop into the wine they were meant to be.” – Winemaker, Anne Sery

 The timing of harvest has the greatest impact on wine characteristics.
 In order to maintain the fresh qualities of Westmount, the team picks when the grapes display the right combination of sugar, acidity, and flavors.

 Once inside the winery, fermentation is monitored daily by tastings and through lab analysis.
 The objective is to intervene as little as possible and to allow nature to take its course under our watchful eye.
-The result is a wine that’s smooth and delicious, honestly Oregon.
+The result is a wine that’s smooth and delicious, and honestly Oregon.